NureddinSoltan/Student_Clubs_Manager/README Specially.md

 - [ ] Event_new Form
 - [ ] Add Club
 - [ ] Activity Form --> Should keep the club or not? & First Name, Last Name
+- [ ] What is going on in ClubCreateView where where in functions?

 # Don't forget TODO: